jonaslu/iamjonas/src/posts/2021/06/getting-unstuck.md

 ---
-title: Getting unstuck
+title: "Getting unstuck"
 date: 2021-06-18
-summary: You sigh.
+summary: "You sigh.
 Maybe the compilation didn't work?
 You recompile and run it again.
 Nope.
 Still the same problem.
-You stare out the window.
+You stare out the window."
 ---

 You're stuck.
 But what exactly is this thing we call being stuck?
 It's when your mental model of a program does not match the actual program.
 You expect it to work in a certain way but it does not.
 As a developer this happens daily.

 Thankfully some hiccups are resolved easily and you move on.
 But some are not.
 Being stuck is dangerous as you can easily go off on wrong tangents and down rabbit-holes.